Predicting Potential Host Galaxies of Supermassive Black Hole Binaries Based on Stellar Kinematics in Archival IFU Surveys: Discussion

 \subsection{Discrepancies Among Overlapping Galaxies Between Different Surveys}

-Among the 71, 69, and 106 galaxies from the MASSIVE, \atlas{}, and CALIFA surveys that we use to search for PTA-detectable SMBHBs, there are 18 galaxies that overlap between two different galaxy surveys, and none that are in all three.
+Among the 71, {260 and 291} galaxies from the MASSIVE, \atlas{}, and CALIFA surveys that we use to search for PTA-detectable SMBHBs, there are 18 galaxies that overlap between two different galaxy surveys, and none that are in all three.
 In particular, NGC 5353, NGC 4472, NGC 5557, and NGC 5322 are present in both MASSIVE and \atlas{}, NGC 2592, NGC 5631, NGC 2880, NGC 5485, and NGC 6278 are present in both \atlas{} and CALIFA, while NGC 7619, NGC 4816, NGC 1167, NGC 3615, NGC 3158, NGC 2513, NGC 0499, NGC 1060, and NGC 4874 are present in both MASSIVE and CALIFA.
 As such, many of these galaxies have different reported distances and stellar kinematic parameters, depending on the survey.

 For overlapping galaxies, we find that the stellar kinematic parameters are similar between the different surveys within the uncertainties, whereas some galaxy distances have been measured differently and disagree.
+For the stellar kinematic parameters, we find a difference of about $1 \pm 5$\% between the reported values of the stellar angular momentum $\lambda_\mathrm{Re}$ of overlapping galaxies, which is within the $\sim1-10$\% typical uncertainty for $\lambda_\mathrm{Re}$ reported by the IFU surveys we use \citep{Emsellem+2011, Veale+2017, Falcon+2019}.
 For the galaxy distances, we use those that have been corrected with the surface brightness fluctuation method or corrected for local peculiar velocity, whenever available.
-For example, NGC 1060 as observed by MASSIVE is ranked \#5 in our list, but \#11 as observed by CALIFA.
+For example, NGC 1060 as observed by MASSIVE is ranked \#5 in our list, but \#{13} as observed by CALIFA.
 Upon closer inspection, this difference arises not from a different LDA score (both are similar), but rather from a difference in GW strain $h_0$ due to MASSIVE reporting a distance of 67.4~Mpc and CALIFA reporting a distance of 73.9~Mpc.
 Since the MASSIVE galaxy distance is smaller, its $h_0$ is higher and its rank is higher.
 In this case, the distance of NGC 1060 from MASSIVE has been corrected for its local peculiar velocity, and thus we use the distance reported in MASSIVE.